chingisdev/akvelon_frontend_internship_3_Chingis_Bakhtevaleev/task_1/README.md

 # Project Description
 This project was made as Akvelon internship task 1 by @chingisdev.\
-Task Goal: create picture-slider with disabling buttons on edges...
+Task Goal: create picture-slider with disabling buttons on edges.

 # Getting Started with Create React App